top of page

 Flexible Dining

 Flexible Dining is the less desirable of the two options, but still better than just the options in the cafe car.
-The food for Flexible Dining is reheated food (from frozen, if we had to guess), but you get a lot more options than you would in the cafe car, plus it’s full-service.
-Specific selections vary by route, but you can view the current menus on this page of Amtrak’s website.
+The food for Flexible Dining is reheated food (from frozen, if we had to guess), but you get a more options than you would in the cafe car, plus an appetizer salad and a small dessert with dinner, all with full-service like at a restaurant.
+Specific menu items vary by route, but you can view the current menus on this page of Amtrak’s website.

 Flexible Dining is offered on the following routes: